 At Gordonstoun we take pride in our holistic approach to the education of our students.
 All students are stretched by the combination of academic, outdoor, cultural and sporting challenges offered as a fully integrated programme.
-Gordonstoun, therefore, welcomes applications for Sixth Form Scholarships from candidates with academic prowess and those with skills in the above areas.
+Gordonstoun, therefore, welcomes applications for Year 12 Scholarships from candidates with academic prowess and those with skills in the above areas.

 We operate a policy of equal and open access, committed to educating young people regardless of nationality, background or financial resources.
 We encourage applications from any young person who is capable of benefiting from a Gordonstoun education and who is committed to enhancing the life of the community.

-The Scholarship examination, which takes place at Gordonstoun, forms the foundation of the assessment process.
-Each candidate will take written papers in English, Mathematics and Verbal reasoning.
+The Scholarship Assessments, which takes place at Gordonstoun, forms the foundation of the assessment process.
+Each candidate will take assessments in verbal and non-verbal reasoning.
+Applicants for an academic scholarship also sit an essay paper.
 Copies of past papers are not available.
 There will be practical problem solving exercises to demonstrate a student’s ability to think outside the box and apply prior knowledge.
 Candidates will also be interviewed by senior members of the Gordonstoun Staff.
 Candidates will be expected to show suitability for a Gordonstoun education and to have the potential to make a major contribution to School life.

 Candidates will be expected to show evidence of their ability to embark upon a two-year Sixth Form course with the prospect of obtaining the highest grade passes at A-Level.

 These are for candidates who demonstrate a high level of ability and potential in several areas.
 It is possible to apply for consideration for an All Round Scholarship and an Academic Scholarship or one of those awarded for specialist skills.